opnfv/vineperf/docs/testing/user/userguide/testlist.rst

 Testcases are defined in the file ``conf/integration/01b_dpdk_regression_tests.conf``.
 This file contains a set of configuration options with prefix ``OVSDPDK_``.
-These parameters can be used for customization of regression tests and they will override some of standard VSPERF configuration options.
-It is recommended to check OVSDPDK configuration parameters and modify them in accordance with VSPERF configuration.
+These parameters can be used for customization of regression tests and they will override some of standard ViNePerf configuration options.
+It is recommended to check OVSDPDK configuration parameters and modify them in accordance with ViNePerf configuration.

 At least following parameters should be examined.
 Their values shall ensure, that DPDK and QEMU threads are pinned to cpu cores of the same NUMA slot, where tested NICs are connected.